ppy/osu-wiki/news/2025/2025-02-13-osumania-7k-world-cup-2025-semifinals-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/7080063">RandomeLoL</a></p>

-Congratulations for your performance in the tournament so far!
+Congratulations on your performance in the tournament so far!
 How does the team feel about their achievement this year, considering this was Peru's first time to qualify for the tournament?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/23731514" style="background-image: url('/wiki/shared/avatars/-luvv.jpg')"></a>